Vernal-Rain/Girls-In-Tech-Hackathon/README.md

 # Girls-In-Tech-Hackathon

-An app addressing the disparity breast cancer patients and caregivers face while attempting to find screening sites near them and answers to common questions using a competent resource - all without a copay.
+An app addressing the disparity that at risk breast cancer patients face while attempting to find screening sites near them while also answering common questions competently - all without a copay.